andersinno/smartship/README.md

 # SmartShip API

-Python library to interact with the Posti SmartShip API.
+Python library to interact with the Posti SmartShip / Unifaun Online API.

 ## TODO: